dbrattli/aioreactive/README.md

 Aioreactive will not replace [RxPY](https://github.com/ReactiveX/RxPY).
 RxPY is an implementation of `Observable`.
 Aioreactive however is an implementation of `AsyncObservable`.

-Rx and RxPY has hundreds of different query operators, and we have no plans to implementing all of those for aioreactive.
+Rx and RxPY has hundreds of different query operators, and we currently have no plans to implementing all of them for aioreactive.

 Many ideas from aioreactive might be ported back into "classic" RxPY.